Menu

 Popular villages in the West are:

-Tamarin: Tamarin is a seaside region ideal for families, couples and solo expats.
+Tamarin: Tamarin is the seaside region, ideal for families, couples and solo expats.
 Away from the hustle and bustle of tourism, its climate is dry in winter and rather rainy in summer.
-There are amenities such as stores, banks, pharmacies, supermarkets, and sports clubs with tennis courts, beach volleyball, and a swimming pool.
-For children, there is the Paul et Virginie School (kindergarten and primary school) as well as the Telfair International Primary School.
+There are all the amenities, stores, banks, pharmacies, supermarkets, and sports clubs with tennis courts, beach volleyball and a swimming pool.
+For children, there is the Paul et Virginie School (kindergarten and primary school, part of the local network of French Program Establishments in Mauritius) as well as the Telfair International Primary School.

-Flic-en-Flac: located on the west coast of the island, it is the second seaside hub of Mauritius, and therefore, it is animated and touristy with bars, restaurants, nightclubs, and casinos.
+Flic-en-Flac: Located on the West coast of the island, it is the second seaside hub of Mauritius, therefore animated and touristy with bars, restaurants, nightclubs, and casinos.
 The beauty of its beaches is breathtaking.
 During the week, Flic-en-Flac is quiet, allowing you to enjoy the beaches and the numerous water activities, such as scuba diving or windsurfing.

 Pros:

-The south of the island is far from everything; it offers serenity and tranquility that is not accessible anywhere else on the island.
+The South of the island is far from everything; it offers the serenity and tranquility not accessible anywhere else on the island.

 The South is literally between the mountains and the sea, so you don't have to choose.